-Homework is collected every class and each homework assignment is worth ten points until one week before the 'W' date.
-The last few homework assignments will be collected, but not graded.
+Homework is collected every class and the first nineteen homework assignments are worth five points each.
+The last few assignments will be collected, but not graded.
+Late homework is not accepted under any circumstances.
+Your lowest homework score will be dropped.